envoyproxy/learnenvoy/_articles/using-retries.md

-# Practical retries
+# Practical Circuit Breaking and Retries

-Now that you've configured [Envoy on your laptop](on-your-laptop.html) and understand the basics, there are a few routing excercises and traffic control examples you can explore.
+Circuit breaking and automatic retries are two powerful features of Envoy, and this article gives you a few examples of how to configure and use them.

 ## The setup